-

 Life Span

-The Golden Mountain Doodle is a cross between the Golden Retriever, Bernese Mountain Dog, and Standard Poodle.
-This could be a cross between a Golden Retriever and a Bernedoodle, a Bernedoodle and a Goldendoodle, or a Bernese Mountain Dog and a Goldendoodle.
-Golden Mountain Doodles tend to be loyal, loving, playful, energetic, and affectionate dogs.
+The Golden Mountain Doodle is a “triple-cross” between the Golden Retriever, Bernese Mountain Dog, and Standard Poodle.
+The parents of a Golden Mountain Doodle could be a Golden Retriever and a Bernedoodle, a Bernedoodle and a Goldendoodle, a Bernese Mountain Dog and a Goldendoodle, or two Golden Mountain Doodles.

 A Golden Mountain Doodle is a highly adaptable dog breed.
 Their high energy and large size tend to make them better suited for larger homes with yards where they can run.
-But, as long as they get enough daily exercise and mental stimulation, they can adapt well to apartments.
+But as long as they get enough daily exercise and mental stimulation, they can adapt well to apartments.

 They do well in most climates, but are sensitive to heat.
 Their thick coats tend to help them stay warm during the winter.
-Depending on how well your Golden Mountain Doodle likes the snow, you may have some trouble getting them to come inside when there is snow on the ground!
+Depending on how well your Golden Mountain Doodle likes the snow, you may have some trouble getting them to come back inside when there is snow on the ground!

 Because these dogs bond so closely with their families, they thrive on attention and affection and crave it.
 As such, they do not like to be left alone for long periods of time.
+This is a fact about Poodles and the other parent breeds that is also true for a Golden Mountain Doodle.

 Reputable breeders will screen their dogs to ensure they are not passing preventable issues to puppies.
 So, make sure you ask about the genetic and health history of both of the parents.
 You can also ask about any health tests or clearances that have been done.

 Golden Mountain Doodles tend to be eager to please and highly intelligent.
 Not only do they tend to pick up things easily, but they are also a good fit for owners of all experience levels.
+One of the facts about Bernese Mountain Dogs that can be true for Golden Mountain Doodles is that they can learn and respond well to hand signals in addition to verbal commands.

 In addition to coat care, you will also need to take care of your Golden Mountain Doodle’s nails, ears, and teeth.
 Cutting nails once or twice a month is usually enough to keep them from growing too long.